ahmetb/kubernetes-network-policy-recipes/01-create-cluster.md

 To create a GKE cluster with networking policies enabled, run:

-    gcloud alpha container clusters create np --enable-network-policy \
+    gcloud alpha container clusters create np \
+        --enable-network-policy \
         --enable-kubernetes-alpha \
         --zone us-central1-b

-This will create a 3-node Kubernetes cluster named `np` to test out the rest of this tutorial.
+This will create a 3-node Kubernetes cluster  named `np`, with alpha features turned on to test out rest of this tutorial.

 Once you complete this tutorial, you can delete the cluster by running: